Family Violence Prevention and Services Act

 - Purpose Areas

-Pursuant to 42 U.S.C. § 10408(a) and 42 U.S.C. § 10408(b)(1)(A)), funds under this program must be used to prevent incidents of family violence, domestic violence, and dating violence by providing immediate shelter and supportive services for adult and youth victims of family violence, domestic violence, or dating violence (and their dependents), and that may provide prevention services to prevent future incidents family violence, domestic violence, or dating violence.
+Pursuant to 42 U.S.C. § 10408(a) and 42 U.S.C. § 10408(b)(1)(A)), funds under this program shall be used to provide shelter, supportive services or prevention services to adult and youth victims of family violence, domestic violence, or dating violence (and their dependents).

-FVPSA funds awarded shall be used for the following purposes:
+Awarded FVPSA funds may be used for the following purposes:

 - Assistance in developing safety plans and supporting efforts of victims of family violence, domestic violence, or dating violence to make decisions related to their ongoing safety and well-being (42 U.S.C.§ 10408(b)(1)(B));